Second Life: Social network

-Second Life can be a real-time, immersive social space for people including those with physical or mental disabilities that impair their first lives, who often find comfort and security interacting through anonymous avatars.
-(Indeed, some academics believe using Second Life might even help improve motor ability for people with Parkinson’s disease.).
-An example of how Second Life has been used by disabled people is Wheelies, the widely publicised disability themed nightclub founded by Simon Stevens.
+Second Life can be a real-time, immersive social space for people including those with physical or mental disabilities that impair their lives, who often find comfort and security interacting through anonymous avatars.
+(Some academics believe using Second Life might even help improve motor ability for people with Parkinson's disease).

+An example of how Second Life has been used by disabled people is Wheelies, the widely publicised disability-themed virtual nightclub founded by Simon Stevens.

 Music streams

-ShoutCast and Icecast Internet radio stations can be streamed into a land parcel in Second Life.
-Streaming codecs are currently MP3 as AAC and OGG are not currently supported.
-There are internet radio providers that offer these services or select from a list compiled by Lindal Kidd and is updated whenever by whoever as there's no officiant for it.
+Shoutcast and Icecast radio stations can be streamed into a land parcel in Second Life.
+The streaming codec is MP3, as AAC and Vorbis are not currently supported.
+There are internet radio providers that offer these services or select from a list.
 At the time of this writing, media on a prim (MOAP) is not a reliable enough way of displaying media and such, sites listed work best with Parcel Media or Parcel Audio.